cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-table.md

 EXCLUDE [ USING index_method ] ( exclude_element WITH operator [, ... ] ) index_parameters [ WHERE ( predicate ) ]
 :   The `EXCLUDE` clause defines an exclusion constraint, which guarantees that if any two rows are compared on the specified column(s) or expression(s) using the specified operator(s), not all of these comparisons will return `TRUE`.
 If all of the specified operators test for equality, this is equivalent to a `UNIQUE` constraint, although an ordinary unique constraint will be faster.
 However, exclusion constraints can specify constraints that are more general than simple equality.
 For example, you can specify a constraint that no two rows in the table contain overlapping circles by using the `&&` operator.

-:   Greenplum Database does not support specifying an exclusion constraint on a randomly-distributed table.
+:   Cloudberry Database does not support specifying an exclusion constraint on a randomly-distributed table.

 :   Exclusion constraints are implemented using an index, so each specified operator must be associated with an appropriate operator class for the index access method index_method.
 The operators are required to be commutative.
 Each exclude_element can optionally specify an operator class and/or ordering options; these are described fully under [CREATE INDEX](/docs/sql-statements/sql-statement-create-index.md).